Split Bill Calculator

 Enter the recipe’s original servings, the servings you want, and one ingredient per line.
 Quantities at the start of a line—including whole numbers, decimals, fractions, mixed numbers, unicode fractions, and simple ranges—are multiplied by the servings ratio.
 Lines without a leading quantity are left unchanged.

-This tool runs in your browser for convenience.
-Results are estimates or transformations based on the inputs you provide and may not cover every edge case.
+Results are based on the inputs you provide and may not cover every edge case.
+This tool is for general use and is not professional advice.

 Each line’s leading quantity is multiplied by desired servings divided by original servings.
 For example, doubling servings turns 1/2 cup into 1 cup.